 This journey can be a quick one or it can take some time, depending on traffic and your location in Arafat.
 Many pilgrims choose to journey to Muzdalifah by foot.

-If you do intend to walk to Muzdalifah, it will take approximately 2.5 hours.
-The distance is about 9.5 kilometres (6 miles).
-You may walk towards the boundary of Arafat before sunset, but ensure you don’t cross the boundary until the sun has actually set.
+The journey to Muzdalifah will take approximately 2 hours if you intend to walk.
+The distance between the two sites is about 8 kilometres (5 miles).
+You may walk towards the boundary of Arafat before sunset, but ensure you don’t cross this boundary until the sun has actually set.
 The boundaries for Arafat are indicated by large yellow sign posts.

-You don’t perform Maghrib Salah at Arafat.
-Rather, you do so at Muzdalifah later that night.
-If it is performed at Arafat, it will have to be repeated again at Muzdalifah.
+Maghrib Salah shouldn’t be performed at Arafat and must be observed at Muzdalifah later in the evening.
+If it is performed at Arafat, it must be repeated at Muzdalifah.

 As you proceed to Muzdalifah, exercise patience and continue to recite Talbiyah and other prayers.